sandaruanjana/bank_management_system/README.md

 friendly and written in Java and MySQL.
 The bank manager and employee can access this system and they have their own system privilege.

-Technology Stack:  Java /  MYSQL
+Technology Stack:  Java /  MYSQL <br />
 Architectural Design:  Model View Controller Architecture

 ![login](https://user-images.githubusercontent.com/76255370/103474122-b924eb80-4dc6-11eb-9288-34e3672fd825.png)